Jonathan Moles is a PhD research student (2014 - present) funded by NERC through the CENTA Doctoral Training Partnership.

-Additionally, I am working on a major eruption that occurred in Iceland 55,000 years ago.
-Huge volumes of ash from this eruption are found in southern Iceland and as a layer in the Greenland ice sheet and North Atlantic sediments.
+Additionally, I am working on a major eruption that occurred at Torfajökull volcano 55,000 years ago.
+The remnants of the eruption on land can be used to map the ice conditions in southern Iceland at the time of the eruption.
+Outside of Iceland, huge volumes of ash from the same eruption are found as a layer in the Greenland ice sheet and in North Atlantic sediments.
 This ash is a very useful time marker which helps us to understand the climate and environments of the North Atlantic region during the midst of the last glacial period.
-I am researching the environment of southern Iceland at the time of the eruption and I aim to identify the volcano responsible for this significant event.

 Through my work, I am engaged in the following areas of research:

-Supervisors: Dave McGarvie (OU), Sarah Sherlock (OU), Mike Widdowson (University of Hull) and John Stevenson (University of Edinburgh).
+Supervisors: Dave McGarvie (OU), Sarah Sherlock (OU) and John Stevenson (British Geological Survey).

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.